Nelda Martinez: Community involvement and philanthropy

-Martinez serves on the advisory board of the Lyndon B. Johnson School of Public Affairs Women’s Campaign School, is a lifetime member of the NAACP, and volunteers as “Madame Flutterby”, one of the Clowns Who Care at Driscoll Children’s Hospital.
+Martinez serves on the advisory board of the Lyndon B. Johnson School of Public Affairs Women’s Campaign School, is a lifetime member of the NAACP, and volunteered as “Madame Flutterby”, one of the Clowns Who Care at Driscoll Children's Hospital.
 She is a past president of the Texas Municipal League and served on the National League of Cities Transportation and Infrastructure Services Policy and Advocacy Committee, and the Gulf Coast Strategic Highway and I-69 Alliance.

 A former board chair for South Texas Public Broadcasting, Inc., she led the fundraising effort for “Justice for My People,” a documentary about the life and legacy of civil rights leader Dr. Hector P. Garcia.
 Previous board service also includes Christus Spohn Health System Foundation, Foster Angels of South Texas, Girl Scouts of Greater South Texas, Palmer Drug Abuse Program, Coastal Bend Council of Governments, Workforce Solutions of the Coastal Bend Chief Elected Officials Council, South Texas Catholic Diocese Bishop’s Guild, Building America’s Future Education Fund, and Executive Women International Corpus Christi.